Use Case: Refund a Collected Fee

 Warning: This process only applies to fees (fee entries) that have been fully processed and settled.
 Pending fee charges must be fully processed before a refund can be issued.

-Warning: Fees charges that are Refunded from a Referrer to a Merchant are immediately debited from the Referrer’s Available Balance and credited to the Merchant’s Available Balance.
+Warning: Fee charges are refunded from a Referrer to a Merchant and are immediately debited from the Referrer’s available balance and credited to the Merchant’s available balance.

 Warning: Ensure your account has sufficient funds to issue the refund.
-Fee Refunds can trigger a negative balance which can cause additional platform fees and negative disbursements (or “debits”) to be assessed to your business account to cover the negative balance (depending on your Facilitator’s grace period).
+Fee refunds can trigger a negative balance, which can cause additional platform fees and negative disbursements (or debits) to be assessed to your business account to cover the negative balance.

 Tips